MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/connect-to-scc-powershell.md

 - TCP port 80 traffic needs to be open between your local computer and Microsoft 365.
 It's probably open, but it's something to consider if your organization has a restrictive internet access policy.

-- The **Connect-IPPSSession** command might fail to connect if your client IP address changes during the connection request.
+- You might fail to connect if your client IP address changes during the connection request.
 This can happen if your organization uses a source network address translation (SNAT) pool that contains multiple IP addresses.
 The connection error looks like this:

   > The request for the Windows Remote Shell with ShellId \<ID\> failed because the shell was not found on the server.
 Possible causes are: the specified ShellId is incorrect or the shell no longer exists on the server.
 Provide the correct ShellId or create a new shell and retry the operation.